sensu/sensu-docs-legacy/source/docs/0.22/checks.md

 aggregate
 : description
   : Create a result aggregate for the check.
 Check result data will be
-    aggregated and exposed via the [Sensu Aggregates API](api-aggregates).
+    aggregated and exposed via the [Sensu Aggregates API][33].
 This feature does not work with `standalone` checks.
 : required
   : false
 : type